Labirintami/doc/docs/calendar2/index.md

 ## Related resources

-- To get just dhtmlxCalendar, download it from [our website](https://dhtmlx.com/docs/products/dhtmlxCalendar/download.shtml)
+- To get just DHTMLX Calendar, download it from [our website](https://dhtmlx.com/docs/products/dhtmlxCalendar/download.shtml)
 - To get the whole JavaScript library of UI components [download dhtmlxSuite](https://dhtmlx.com/docs/products/dhtmlxSuite/download.shtml)
 - There are also [online samples for dhtmlxCalendar](https://docs.dhtmlx.com/suite/samples/calendar/)

-## Guides
+## Guides 1

-You can read the following articles to find out how to add Calendar on the page and work with it.
+You can read the following articles to find out how to add the Calendar to the page, configure and work with it.
+Covers all the possible ways you can use this widget.

 - [Initialization](how_to_start)
 - [Configuration](configuring)